 Limit alcohol as the first of 6 tips to decrease your triglycerides

-- Limit Alcohol— For some people, cutting out alcohol can elicit a marked decrease in their triglyceride levels.
-While you may like it if your doctor tells you red wine is good for you, your dietitian knows alcohol can increase your triglyceride levels and I tell patients to eat grapes instead.
+For some people, cutting out alcohol drastically lowers triglyceride levels.
+While you may like it if your doctor tells you red wine is healthy, your dietitian knows it can increase your triglyceride levels.
+So, I tell patients to eat grapes instead!

-- Choose Fats Wisely— Replace butter with equivalent amounts of olive oil, but don’t forget to swap the fats for each other.
-Simply adding olive oil to your diet on top of your usual butter intake will not assist you in improving your cholesterol or triglyceride numbers!
+Replace butter with olive oil.
+Don’t forget to swap these fats for each other!
+Simply adding olive oil to your diet on top of your usual butter intake will not decrease your triglyceride level.

-- Eat More omega-3 fatty acids— Omega-3 fatty acids are found in most fish, but are more abundant in fatty fish like salmon, sardines, and herring.
-Other good sources of omega-3 fatty acids include tofu, soybeans, flaxseed, nuts, and green leafy vegetables.
+Fatty fish like salmon, sardines, and herring give us omega-3 fatty acids.
+Other good sources of omega-3 fatty acids include: tofu, soybeans, flaxseed, nuts, and green leafy vegetables.